Please select a faculty / graduate school from this menu.

 The first and most important thing I can say is to never give up.
 During job hunting, everyone suffers a setback of some sort, so it's essential to keep pushing forward with a positive attitude.
 When I failed interviews, I'd blame myself and lose confidence.
 But you can't do that forever.
 Sooner or later, you have to change and start thinking maybe the corporation has a different outlook than you, or, they won't suit you anyway, and so on, and start planning your next goal.
 Don't be afraid of one failure, because someday a corporation that values you will come up.
 Keep your chin up until you find that corporation, and they find you.

-*This story was captured in 2012.
+*This profile was written in 2012.